How ToWindows

 • Open and Recover: Open these files in Excel and save them to a different location if they contain the unsaved data you’re looking for.

-3. Use File History to Recover Previous Versions
+3. Recover Previous Versions with File History (Windows)

 Windows has a built-in backup tool called File History, which automatically backs up versions of files stored on your computer.
 If you’ve enabled File History on your system, you might be able to recover an older version of the unsaved Excel file.